 You can delete a title in the Audible app using the following instructions.

-This will delete the audiobook from your device but the title is still visible in your account’s library.
+This will delete the audiobook from your device but the book cover is still visible in your account’s library.

-You can follow the above procedure again and tap on the Remove from library option or archive the title (as shown below) to declutter your library.
+You can follow the above procedure again and tap on the Remove from library option to remove the book cover from your account’s’ library section.
+You can also archive the title [shown below] to move it to the Archived folder.

 Tip: Audible can automatically delete the finished titles.
 Go to Profile > Settings (top right of the screen) > Data & Storage on your Audible app and enable the Auto-remove option to automatically delete the audiobooks after they are finished.